avalanche-strategy/D2D/README.md

 ANTHROPIC_API_KEY=sk-ant-987ZYX654WVU321TSR098qwe456PLM
 ```

 **Note: These are fictional keys.
-To ensure smooth operation, please use your own API keys**
+To ensure smooth operation, please use your own API keys.
+You only need to set the key for the API you will use.**

 ### Data Placement